TASEmulators/BizHawk/README.md

 You'll need to either build BizHawk yourself (see [*Building*](#unix-1) below), or download a dev build (see [*Testing*](#testing) below; please note some features are broken in dev builds for unknown reasons).

-The runtime dependencies are: Mono "complete", Mono VB.NET, WINE (just `libwine` if available), glibc, OpenAL, NVIDIA's `cgc` utility, and your distro's LSB implementation.
+The runtime dependencies are: Mono "complete", Mono VB.NET, ~~`libwine`~~, glibc, OpenAL, NVIDIA's `cgc` utility, and your distro's LSB implementation (You do *not* need .NET at runtime).
 Run `EmuHawkMono.sh` to start Mono with the right library and executable paths—you can run it from anywhere, so putting it in a .desktop file is fine.

 The systems that currently work are: GB + GBC (GBHawk), NES (NesHawk), SMS, Atari 7800, and some classic home computers.
 Nothing other than EmuHawk has been ported.
 See [#1430](https://github.com/TASVideos/BizHawk/issues/1430) for progress.